Rubbles-eh/_nRF-BOX-style-body/README.md

 ////////////////////////////////////////////////////////////////////////////////

- Please support those that do there part and make these things possible!!!
+ Please support those that do their part and make these things possible!!!

  Links to compatable projects/firmwares 👇👇👇